Matthew-Holmes/FlowerDodec/README.md

 ### 6. Tuning

-To get a "spikes" to appear later in the animation loop, the morph variable function was updated:
+To get "spikes" to appear later in the animation loop, the morph variable function was updated:

 ```
 glUniform1f(morphLoc, spread * (5.33f - std::abs(1.6 * std::fmod(prevTime / spread, 7.5f) - 6)));